NightsHigh/dotfiles/README.md

 3. Execute the installation script `run_setup.sh
 `

-### Step 3: Configure display

-1. Open `Display Settings` using app launcher shortcut(MOD(Windows key...) + SPACE.
-2. Ensure the scale is set to 1.
-3. Set the screen size to maximum.

-### Step 4: Configure GTK

-1. Press Space + Mod(Windows key..)
-2. Search GTK Settings and open it
-3. Select themes in the menu

-This are an must as some software require these themes

-### Step 5: Add hyprpm plugin - if hyprland plugin system fail

-1. Locate the script `hyprplugin.sh` at `~/dotfiles/setup/system/hyprplugin.sh`
-2. Execute the script `./hyprplugin.sh`

-Hyprplugin can only be installed, while the Hyprland is running.
-Therefor this script has to be executed

-### Step 6: Set Background: Optional
+### Step 4: Set Background: Optional

 1. To set the background, click the gallery icon in the bar at the top-right corner.
 2. To add more wallpapers, navigate to `~/dotfiles/links/Wallpapers` and place your desired images there.

-### Step 7: Enable Pywal for Discord: Optional
+### Step 5: Enable Pywal for Discord: Optional

 1. Execute the command `betterdiscordctl reinstall`
 2. Inside Discord find BetterDiscord settings and go under theme and enable pywal theme

-Reinstall is applied, as there is already a theme file which makes betterdiscordctl think it's installed
+This step is only available if you added the media tools Reinstall is applied, as there is already a theme file which makes betterdiscordctl think it's installed

 ## Dependencies